Inside Tips for 1st Time Southeast Asia Travelers

 So you are leaving for your first time Southeast Asia tour, or at least you are thinking about it seriously.
 Before you go, there are a few things you wish you knew.
-Many of these sound tips are obtained from the personal experience of Odyssey guests (huge thank you to them!), whose words are truly helpful and advisable.
+Many of these sound tips are obtained from the personal experience of Odyssey guests (a huge thank you to them!), whose words are truly helpful and advisable.

 - Good quality sweat-resistant sunblock, sunglasses, and sunhat - the sun is relentless.

 - Swimming gears, you don't want to miss these lovely beaches and fantastic pools especially in Vietnam and Thailand, do you?

-- Wet wipes other than hand sanitizer as the latter gets sticker at the temperature of above 30 degrees Celsius.
+- Wet wipes other than hand sanitizer as the latter gets a sticker at the temperature of above 30 degrees Celsius.

 - A money belt to store small bills and other valuables if wanting to get rid of the heavy backpack.

 - Leave extra space in your luggage for you'll hunt amazing souvenirs (tailor-made clothes in Hoi An or paintings in Angkor)!